Today we’ll take a look at putting your opponent on a range and how to build your own with explanatory videos by Jonathan Little and Jaime Staples.

-Another example: A-Q is a very nice hand to just call with from the blinds.
-Against a raise from early position, it’s not looking that good anyway, which would make a re-raise too loose, but against a button raise we’re favourite most of the times and we’re hiding the strength of our hands very well.
+Another example: AQ is a very nice hand to just call with from the blinds.
+Against a raise from early position it doesn’t look that good anyway, which would make a re-raise too loose.
+But against a button raise we’re favourite most of the time and we’re hiding the strength of our hand very well.

 Watch how Jonathan Little explains the different elements and factors of range-reading in detail.

 The Essence of Hand Ranges is Balance

 The approach is similar when it comes to re-raises.
 We can’t only re-raise the strongest hands but have to do it also with speculative hands.